aspiration_pneumonia_prevention.jpg

 6. Make sure suction is available

-Frequent suctioning of oropharyngeal secretions may be needed for patients who have difficulty swallowing or coughing to clear their airway.
+For patients with difficulty swallowing or coughing frequent suctioning of oropharyngeal secretions may be needed to clear an airway.
 In-wall or portable suction should be properly set up and ready to go for these patients.

 Monitor patients while feeding.
 If any signs of aspiration are noted, the patient should be suctioned immediately.